Demi Lovato's Sister Just Called Out Haters Body-Shaming Demi In Such A Passionate Way

 Here is the photo Demi shared:

-Demi has been on the mend after a drug overdose on July 24.
+Demi has been on the mend after a reported drug overdose in July.
 While the journey toward recovery has been difficult for Demi thus far, she’s been very open about what she’s going through, which is likely what Dallas meant in saying that she was “conquering” a lot of tough stuff right now.

 In a now deleted Instagram post from Sunday, Aug.
 5, Demi opened up about her overdose and thanked everyone for their support.